Discover G4X™

 At less than half the cost per sample, G4X empowers researchers to scale into larger, more impactful translational studies.

-Exceptional serial section reproducibility in clinical sample types enables researchers to perform multiomic 3D reconstructions like never before.
+Highly reproducible results across serial FFPE sections enables researchers to perform multiomic 3D reconstructions like never before.

-Founding Director of the Molecular Artificial Intelligence Initiatives at Vanderbilt University Medical Center
+Professor of Surgery and Director of Artificial Research at Vanderbilt University Medical Center

 3D multiomic reconstruction of 10, 10x10 mm kidney cancer sections with 6.2 million cells and 438 million transcripts.
 Data generated from a single G4X X2 flow cell.